Learn more about the Foundation's Trustees and staff

 Jamie is a member of the following Foundation committees: Finance.

-Role: Trustee, appointed in June 2020 for two years.
+Role: Trustee, appointed in June 2020 for four years.

 My career as a senior government lawyer and my commitment to educational charity work meant that I welcomed the opportunity to support the school in a practical and helpful way as a trustee The fun memories of my time as a Latymer student between 1989-1996, and my continuing friendships with classmates, means I have retained a close connection with the school.